probot/example-aws-lambda-sam/README.md

 # Probot & AWS Lambda example

-This repository is an example of how to deploy the "Hello, World" of probot apps to [AWS Lambda](https://aws.amazon.com/lambda/) using [serverless](https://www.serverless.com/).
+This repository is an example of how to deploy the "Hello, World" of probot apps to [AWS Lambda](https://aws.amazon.com/lambda/) using [aws sam](https://aws.amazon.com/serverless/sam/).

 ## Local setup